scheb/tombstone/README.md

 Implements the concept of **tombstones for dead code detection in PHP**.
 If you're not familiar with that concept, read below.

+**⚠️ Version 0.x is no longer maintained.
+Please upgrade your project to a recent version.**

 This library provides you with a toolbox to place and track tombstones in your code. [scheb/tombstone-analyzer](https://github.com/scheb/tombstone-analyzer) can be used for report generation.

 What are Tombstones?